OpenMined/PyDP/examples/restaurant_demo/README.md

 *   First, `CountVisitsPerHour` computes the raw counts and outputs them to `non_private_counts_per_hour.csv`.
-*   Next, `CountVisitsPerHour` calculates private (anonymized) counts using the Differential Privacy library and prints them to `private_counts_per_hour.csv`.
+*   Next, `CountVisitsPerHour` calculates private (anonymized) counts using the PyDP library and prints them to `private_counts_per_hour.csv`.

 The image below illustrates the results.
 The Orange (right) bars represent the